ioncodes/kernel/README.md

 ## Features
 * Exports kernel functions (with almost full support for proper types)
-* Provides a function to steal the SYSTEN token to elevate privileges
+* Provides a function to steal the SYSTEM token to elevate privileges
 * Works safely from kernel context

 ## Example